Crappie Must-Have Spawn Tips for Best Results

 Where to Find Spawning Crappie

-Crappie can spawn in many different types of lakes and reservoirs, but certain features show up again and again.
-The best crappie spawn tips focus on habitat because habitat often tells you where fish are likely to be.
+Crappie can spawn in many different types of lakes and reservoirs, but certain features appear again and again.
+The best crappie spawn tips focus on habitat because habitat often reveals where fish are likely to be.

 Crappie often prefer bottoms that support bed building and egg placement.
 Look for: